 11 July 2017

-Today sees the inaugural meeting of the BPS All Party Parliamentary Group for Psychology (APPG) at Portcullis House in Westminster.
+Today sees the inaugural meeting of the BPS All Party Parliamentary Group on Psychology (APPG) at Portcullis House in Westminster.

 The purpose of the APPG is to raise awareness amongst parliamentarians and policymakers of the importance and relevance of psychology, with the goal of ultimately maximising the impact of psychology on public policy.